Subhajit-257m/Langchain/tshirt_database/readme.md

-# AtliQ Tees: Talk to a Database
+# AtliQ AI: Talk to a Database AI

 ---